-Hubs and I attended an auction a few years ago and I found a really cool ‘shelf’ that used to be part of someone’s buffet.
+I wasn’t expecting to bid on a potential shelf upcycle when Hubs and I attended an auction a few years ago.
+I found the top piece to what used to be part of someone’s buffet.

-Hubs didn’t like the shelf at the time (as he liked to remind me up until the makeover), but he kindly still stripped and refinished it for me.
+Hubs really didn’t care for my $5 find at the time (as he liked to remind me up until the makeover), but he kindly still stripped and refinished it for me.

-We flipped the shelf over face side down, inserted the pegboard right side down and spaced the points around the perimeter every six inches or so.
+We flipped the shelf over face side down, inserted the pegboard and spaced the points around the perimeter every six inches or so.

-The oak is a hard wood to drive into so it took a bit of grunt work on hubs part…
+The wood was difficult to drive into so it took a bit of grunt work on Hubs part…

-…to wedge them all in so they’d hold the pegboard securely in place:
+…to wedge them in so they’d hold the pegboard securely in place:

-Once we turned it around again, I thought it looked great but I still had an idea to improve its functionality even more.
+Once the pegboard was installed, I thought it looked great but I still had an idea to improve its functionality even more.

-Hubs cut me a piece of sheet metal and painted it orange to match the pegboard.
+Hubs cut me a scrap piece of sheet metal and painted it the same orange as the pegboard.
 He drilled holes in all four corners to coincide with the peg holes.
-I positioned the metal panel off-centre on the front side of the pegboard, then we used some nuts and bolts to attach it.
-While hubs fastened the nuts, I tightened each bolt with an allen key.
+I positioned the metal panel off-centre, then we used some nuts and bolts to attach it.
+While Hubs fastened the nuts from the back, I tightened each bolt an allen key.

 We flipped it right side up again so I could add these magnetic storage containers: